Washington and Lee University Bylaws

 - The Provost or the President's designee shall chair the President's Advisory Committee and shall perform such duties as may be assigned by the President.

-- Undergraduate and law faculties shall be responsible to the Board for the academic regulation of students, for entrance and graduation requirements, for the approval and supervision of courses of study, for the recommendation of students for degrees, and for the discipline and government of the students and all student organizations, respectively, except as set forth at Chapter VII, Section 7.
+- Undergraduate and law faculties shall be responsible to the Board for the academic regulation of students, for entrance and graduation requirements, for the approval and supervision of courses of study, and for the recommendation of students for degrees.
 Undergraduate and law faculties may adopt such rules and regulations as may be necessary and proper for the discharge of their obligations.

 - The President shall be chair of the faculty and shall preside at University and undergraduate meetings unless the Provost or another member of the faculty is appointed by the President to preside.
 The Dean of the School of Law shall preside at meetings of law school faculty unless the President, Provost, or another member of the law faculty is appointed to preside by the President, Provost, or Dean of the School of Law.
 The academic deans shall be appointed by the Provost after consultation with the President.
 The academic deans shall perform such duties as may be assigned to them by the President, Provost, or the faculty.